 ALWAYS wash your hands before and after handling food:

 When preparing food, keep surfaces and utensils clean.
-Surfaces are not just counter-tops and cutting boards; don't forget to clean
+Surfaces are not just counter-tops and cutting boards; do not forget to clean your utensils, too.

-A simple trick that I use, is to fill my kitchen sink with hot, sudsy water.
-This serves two (2) purposes for me.
+A simple trick that I use is to fill my kitchen sink with hot, sudsy water.
+This serves two purposes for me.

 Always serve food on clean platters: